Cover photo: @oilcollective

 We all know and love them (most of the time), and we all want to do our best to impress them.
 We’re talking about houseguests.
 Whether you have a close-knit family that loves to come together to celebrate the tiniest of celebrations (don’t worry, we love and support dog birthday parties too), or you rent out that extra room to Airbnb travelers, you want your house to be in tip-top shape to keep your guests comfortable.
 Have you ever thought of sharing your love for essential oils with your visitors?
 There are many household uses for essential oils, and with an iTOVi Scanner and the right essential oil recipes, you may not only be welcoming in a loved one or new friend but possibly your next client!

 After your guests have settled in, ask if they’d be interested in a personalized wellness report.
-Pull out your iTOVi and let them see how easy and simple running a scan can be.
+Pull out your iTOVi and let them see how easy and simple running a hand scan can be.
 Once their scan is complete, review the report with them.
 Focusing on the Environmental category of the Health Triad is a good place to start with oil recommendations.
 After reviewing the listed products, ask if they’ve ever smelled any of the oils before.
 If they haven’t and you have them in your oil stash, offer them the option to smell them.
 We recommend keeping this initial conversation brief and casual, as your guests are probably tired from their travels.

 Throughout their stay, try to incorporate the products from their reports in the everyday routines of your home.
 We recommend having a pleasant blend with one or two of their listed products diffused in a common area where they can experience them.
 If they have a longer stay planned, offer them another scan a few days later.
 After reviewing the report together, provide a diffuser for their room with some of the listed products to be diffused.
 This not only gives you another chance to show the usefulness of your scanner but also gives you the opportunity to educate your guest on how to incorporate essential oils into their own home.